paintedlbird7/Tip-Calculator2/Readme.md

 **Question 1**: "What are your reactions to the iOS app development platform so far?
 How would you describe outlets and actions to another developer?
 Bonus: any idea how they are being implemented under the hood?
 (It might give you some ideas if you right-click on the Storyboard and click Open As->Source Code")

 My reactions to the iOS app development platform so far is that it was so easy to use.
 I enjoyed working on the app & appreciate the easy to follow video tutorial.
+This is my first iOS application.

 Outlets - adds a connection from the UI file to a label in the code.
 This enables code to send a message to the UI object.